Nearly Full-Sky Low-Multipole Cosmic Microwave Background Temperature Anisotropy: III. CMB Temperature Anomalies: Results: CMB anomaly tests

 \section{Results: CMB anomaly tests}

 In this section, we define the five anomaly tests considered in this work and present our results.
-We quote significances in terms of probability to exceed (PTE or $p$-value) and in terms of $\sigma$ corresponding to a two-sided test and Gaussian distribution, i.e. $p = 31.73 \%$, $p = 4.55 \%$ and $p = 0.27\%$ corresponds to $1\sigma$, $2\sigma$, and $3\sigma$, respectively.
+We quote significances in terms of PTE and in terms of $\sigma$ corresponding to a two-sided test and Gaussian distribution, i.e. $p = 31.73 \%$, $p = 4.55 \%$ and $p = 0.27\%$ corresponds to $1\sigma$, $2\sigma$, and $3\sigma$, respectively.
 We refer to significances $<3\sigma$ as ``mild'', and significances $[3\sigma,\, 4\sigma]$ as ``moderate''.
 A summary of the anomaly statistics and $p$-values are given in Table~\ref{tab:p-values} and Fig.~\ref{fig:anomaly_stats_all}.
 We quote the absolute values of the anomaly statistics in App.~\ref{app:all}.